mibei001/news/README.md

 export NEWS_API_KEY='<Your-Api-Key>'
 python3.6 manage.py server

-Run chmod +x start.sh follwoed by ./start.sh while in the project folder to start the project.
+Run chmod +x start.sh followed by ./start.sh while in the project folder to start the project.
 Once started, the project can be accessed on your localhost using the address: localhost:5000.